Exploring the Golden Isles of Georgia

 In this part of Georgia, the streets are provocatively draped with Spanish moss.
 The oak trees bend and sway with the breeze, almost beckoning for guests to leave their cares behind and jump feet first into the calm lifestyle that the Golden Isles prides itself on.
 These eco-friendly islands on the Atlantic seaboard offer coastal marshlands, sandy beaches, unique shops, and a variety of historical attractions that set the stage for a memorable vacation or visit.

-The King and Prince Beach and Golf Resort- Synonymous with St. Simons Island
+The King and Prince Beach and Golf Resort

 St. Simons Island has many quaint restaurants and a few shopping centers, but it is primarily a relaxation spot.
-We found luxury shopping at Shops at Sea Island and at North Frederica Walk, where Indigo & Cotton and Mimi’s Stationery made the top of my list.
-You can also drive to Brunswick, the mainland, for something to do or visit Jekyll Island for a short day trip.
+We found luxury shopping at Shops at Sea Island and North Frederica Walk, where Indigo & Cotton and Mimi’s Stationery caught my eye.

 Check out our other Georgia vacation destinations: